Master of Health Informatics

 In today's electronic and data-driven health care industry, the need for experts in health informatics is expected to increase.
-Purdue University Global's online master's in health informatics intersects health care, computer science, and information management.
+Purdue Global's online master's in health informatics intersects health care, computer science, and information management.

 Our master's degree can help you position yourself at the forefront of efforts to improve the nation's health care system.
 Learn to use information technology and information management concepts to improve the efficiency and quality of health care services.

 - Design effective strategies based on concepts of leadership and innovation in health informatics.